1:12-14 "Seek not death in the error of your life, neither procure ye

 ||May his (her)

-that the head faces East, symbolizing their awaiting bodily resurrection by Christ,
+that the head faces East, symbolizing their awaiting bodily

-to the departed, to eat, drink, remember, console one another,
+closest to the departed, to eat, drink, remember, console one another,

 funeral, when all the distractions of funeral arrangements and greeting

 people have vanished, that are most painful.
 Don't forget the mourners

 in the weeks that follow.
 Bring food by, take care of small chores for

 the departed; though everyone is different, most mourners want -- need

 suffering the mourner is going through.
 Never, ever tell someone to